So much to read, and so little time ...

 I haven’t tried subscribing to anything using an Omnivore email address (I have too many subscriptions as it is), so I can’t tell you how well or badly that feature works.

-While Omnivore won't stop you from piling up the digital equivalent of tsundoku, it does give you a comfortable, easy to use, and flexible way to catch up on your online reading.
+Omnivore won’t stop you from piling up the digital equivalent of tsundoku — you actually have to read what you collect!
+It does give you a comfortable, easy to use, and flexible way to catch up on your online reading.
 Even though wallabag is still my choice for a read-it-later app, Omnivore (thanks to its slightly more modern look and feel) is starting to make me reconsider that.

 Regardless, if you’re looking for an open source alternative to Instapaper and Pocket, then Omnivore is worth a look.